Demi Lovato Rocks Faux Baby Bump On Instagram For Her ‘Will & Grace’ Role

 “Omg I was so shook for a moment,” a fourth stunned commenter added.

 This acting gig isn’t the only new thing going on in Demi’s life.
 As The Inquisitr reported, the star has a new boyfriend.
-She has been dating Austin Butler for a while now and the pop star recently shared a snap of the two of them on Instagram.
+She has been dating Austin Wilson for a while now and the pop star recently shared a snap of the two of them on Instagram.
 In that picture, Demi showed her fans all of Austin’s tattoos, adding a sweet caption that confirmed her new relationship with her followers.